1jour1vin

 Wines of Faugères: Treasures of the Languedoc

 With its beautiful ruby-red color, Faugères red wine displays great elegance and is less rustic than its neighbor, Saint-Chinian.
 When well-crafted, it is both refined and full-bodied.
 Faugères wine is supple and fruity, with subtle notes of spices, roasted coffee, and red berries.
-This is a wine that deserves patience, as after five years of aging, it fully reveals its aromas of licorice and forest floor.
-Served at an ideal temperature of 16°C, this wine pairs wonderfully with game, dishes with rich sauces, and bold cheeses.
+This is a wine that rewards patience, as after five years of aging, it fully reveals its aromas of licorice and forest floor.
+Served at an ideal temperature of 16°, this wine pairs wonderfully with game, dishes with rich sauces, and bold cheeses.

 For more information, visit the website at Faugères